14.2 Robust Portfolio Optimization

 We will instead use the worst-case formulation: \[ \begin{array}{ll} \underset{\w}{\textm{minimize}} & \textm{sup}_{\bSigma \in \mathcal{U}_{\bSigma}} \; \w^\T\bSigma\w\\ \textm{subject to} & \bm{1}^\T\w=1, \quad \w\ge\bm{0}, \end{array} \] where typical choices for the uncertainty region \(\mathcal{U}_{\bSigma}\) are the spherical, ellipsoidal, and box sets considered next.

-Lemma 14.3 (Worst-case covariance matrix under a data spherical uncertainty set) Consider the spherical uncertainty set for the data matrix \(\bm{X}\in\R^{T\times N}\) containing \(T\) observations of the \(N\) assets: \[ \mathcal{U}_{\bm{X}} = \left\{\bm{X} \mid \|\bm{X} -\hat{\bm{X}}\|_\textm{F} \le \epsilon\right\}, \] where \(\epsilon\) determines the size of the sphere.
-Then, the worst-case value of \(\sqrt{\w^\T\bSigma\w}\) under a sample covariance matrix estimation \(\hat{\bSigma} = \frac{1}{T}\hat{\bm{X}}^\T\hat{\bm{X}}\) is \[ \begin{aligned} \underset{\bm{X} \in \mathcal{U}_{\bm{X}}}{\textm{sup}} \; \sqrt{\w^\T\left(\frac{1}{T}\bm{X}^\T\bm{X}\right)\w} &= \underset{\bm{X} \in \mathcal{U}_{\bm{X}}}{\textm{sup}} \; \frac{1}{\sqrt{T}} \|\bm{X}\w\|_2\\ &= \underset{\|\bm{\Delta}\|_\textm{F} \le \epsilon}{\textm{sup}} \; \frac{1}{\sqrt{T}} \left\|(\hat{\bm{X}} + \bm{\Delta})\w\right\|_2\\ &= \frac{1}{\sqrt{T}} \left\|\hat{\bm{X}}\w\right\|_2 + \underset{\|\bm{\Delta}\|_\textm{F} \le \epsilon}{\textm{sup}} \; \frac{1}{\sqrt{T}} \left\|\bm{\Delta}\w\right\|_2\\ &= \frac{1}{\sqrt{T}} \left\|\hat{\bm{X}}\w\right\|_2 + \frac{1}{\sqrt{T}} \epsilon \|\w\|_2, \end{aligned} \] where the third equality follows from the triangle inequality and it is achieved when \(\hat{\bm{X}}\w\) and \(\bm{\Delta}\w\) are aligned.
+Lemma 14.3 (Worst-case covariance matrix under a data spherical uncertainty set) Consider the spherical uncertainty set for the data matrix \(\bm{X}\in\R^{T\times N}\) containing \(T\) observations of the \(N\) assets, \[ \mathcal{U}_{\bm{X}} = \left\{\bm{X} \mid \|\bm{X} -\hat{\bm{X}}\|_\textnormal{F} \le \epsilon\right\}, \] where \(\epsilon\) determines the size of the sphere.
+Then, the worst-case value of \(\sqrt{\w^\T\bSigma\w}\) under a sample covariance matrix estimation \(\hat{\bSigma} = \frac{1}{T}\hat{\bm{X}}^\T\hat{\bm{X}}\) is \[ \begin{aligned} \underset{\bm{X} \in \mathcal{U}_{\bm{X}}}{\textnormal{sup}} \; \sqrt{\w^\T\left(\frac{1}{T}\bm{X}^\T\bm{X}\right)\w} &= \underset{\bm{X} \in \mathcal{U}_{\bm{X}}}{\textnormal{sup}} \; \frac{1}{\sqrt{T}} \|\bm{X}\w\|_2\\ &= \underset{\|\bm{\Delta}\|_\textnormal{F} \le \epsilon}{\textnormal{sup}} \; \frac{1}{\sqrt{T}} \left\|(\hat{\bm{X}} + \bm{\Delta})\w\right\|_2\\ &= \frac{1}{\sqrt{T}} \left\|\hat{\bm{X}}\w\right\|_2 + \underset{\|\bm{\Delta}\|_\textnormal{F} \le \epsilon}{\textnormal{sup}} \; \frac{1}{\sqrt{T}} \left\|\bm{\Delta}\w\right\|_2\\ &= \frac{1}{\sqrt{T}} \left\|\hat{\bm{X}}\w\right\|_2 + \frac{1}{\sqrt{T}} \epsilon \|\w\|_2, \end{aligned} \] where the third equality follows from the triangle inequality and is achieved when \(\hat{\bm{X}}\w\) and \(\bm{\Delta}\w\) are aligned.

-Lemma 14.4 (Worst-case covariance matrix under an ellipsoidal uncertainty set) Consider the ellipsoidal uncertainty set for \(\bSigma\): \[ \mathcal{U}_{\bSigma} = \left\{\bSigma \succeq \bm{0} \mid \big(\textm{vec}(\bSigma) - \textm{vec}(\hat{\bSigma})\big)^\T \bm{S}^{-1} \big(\textm{vec}(\bSigma) - \textm{vec}(\hat{\bSigma})\big) \le \epsilon^2\right\}, \] where \(\textm{vec}(\cdot)\) denotes the vec operator that stacks the matrix argument into a vector, matrix \(\bm{S}\) gives the shape of the ellipsoid, and \(\epsilon\) determines the size.
-Then, the worst-case value of \(\w^\T\bSigma\w\), given by the convex semidefinite problem \[ \begin{array}{ll} \underset{\bSigma}{\textm{maximize}} & \w^\T\bSigma\w\\ \textm{subject to} & \big(\textm{vec}(\bSigma) - \textm{vec}(\hat{\bSigma})\big)^\T \bm{S}^{-1} \big(\textm{vec}(\bSigma) - \textm{vec}(\hat{\bSigma})\big) \le \epsilon^2\\ & \bSigma \succeq \bm{0}, \end{array} \] can be rewritten as the Lagrange dual problem: \[ \begin{array}{ll} \underset{\bm{Z}}{\textm{minimize}} & \textm{Tr}\left(\hat{\bSigma}\left(\w\w^\T+\bm{Z}\right)\right) + \epsilon\left\| \bm{S}^{1/2}\left(\textm{vec}(\w\w^\T)+\textm{vec}(\bm{Z})\right)\right\|_{2}\\ \textm{subject to} & \bm{Z} \succeq \bm{0}, \end{array} \] which is a convex semidefinite problem.
+Lemma 14.4 (Worst-case covariance matrix under an ellipsoidal uncertainty set) Consider the ellipsoidal uncertainty set for \(\bSigma\) \[ \mathcal{U}_{\bSigma} = \left\{\bSigma \succeq \bm{0} \mid \big(\textnormal{vec}(\bSigma) - \textnormal{vec}(\hat{\bSigma})\big)^\T \bm{S}^{-1} \big(\textnormal{vec}(\bSigma) - \textnormal{vec}(\hat{\bSigma})\big) \le \epsilon^2\right\}, \] where \(\textnormal{vec}(\cdot)\) denotes the operator that stacks the matrix argument into a vector, matrix \(\bm{S}\) gives the shape of the ellipsoid, and \(\epsilon\) determines the size.
+Then, the worst-case value of \(\w^\T\bSigma\w\) given by the convex semidefinite problem \[ \begin{array}{ll} \underset{\bSigma}{\textm{maximize}} & \w^\T\bSigma\w\\ \textm{subject to} & \big(\textnormal{vec}(\bSigma) - \textnormal{vec}(\hat{\bSigma})\big)^\T \bm{S}^{-1} \big(\textnormal{vec}(\bSigma) - \textnormal{vec}(\hat{\bSigma})\big) \le \epsilon^2\\ & \bSigma \succeq \bm{0}, \end{array} \] can be rewritten as the Lagrange dual problem: \[ \begin{array}{ll} \underset{\bm{Z}}{\textm{minimize}} & \textnormal{Tr}\left(\hat{\bSigma}\left(\w\w^\T+\bm{Z}\right)\right) + \epsilon\left\| \bm{S}^{1/2}\left(\textnormal{vec}(\w\w^\T)+\textnormal{vec}(\bm{Z})\right)\right\|_{2}\\ \textm{subject to} & \bm{Z} \succeq \bm{0}, \end{array} \] which is a convex semidefinite problem.

-Lemma 14.5 (Worst-case covariance matrix under a box uncertainty set) Consider the box uncertainty set for \(\bSigma\): \[ \mathcal{U}_{\bSigma} = \left\{\bSigma \succeq \bm{0} \mid \underline{\bSigma} \le \bSigma \le \overline{\bSigma}\right\}, \] where \(\underline{\bSigma}\) and \(\overline{\bSigma}\) denote the elementwise lower- and upper-bounds, respectively.
-Then, the worst-case value of \(\w^\T\bSigma\w\), given by the convex semidefinite problem \[ \begin{array}{ll} \underset{\bSigma}{\textm{maximize}} & \w^\T\bSigma\w\\ \textm{subject to} & \underline{\bSigma} \le \bSigma \le \overline{\bSigma}\\ & \bSigma \succeq \bm{0}, \end{array} \] can be rewritten as the Lagrange dual problem (Lobo, 2000): \[ \begin{array}{ll} \underset{\overline{\bm{\Lambda}},\,\underline{\bm{\Lambda}}}{\textm{minimize}} & \textm{Tr}\big(\overline{\bm{\Lambda}}\,\overline{\bSigma}\big) - \textm{Tr}\big(\underline{\bm{\Lambda}}\,\underline{\bSigma}\big)\\ \textm{subject to} & \begin{bmatrix} \overline{\bm{\Lambda}} - \underline{\bm{\Lambda}} & \w\\ \w^\T & 1 \end{bmatrix} \succeq \bm{0}\\ & \overline{\bm{\Lambda}}\geq\bm{0},\quad\underline{\bm{\Lambda}}\geq\bm{0}, \end{array} \] which is a convex semidefinite problem.
+Lemma 14.5 (Worst-case covariance matrix under a box uncertainty set) Consider the box uncertainty set for \(\bSigma\) \[ \mathcal{U}_{\bSigma} = \left\{\bSigma \succeq \bm{0} \mid \underline{\bSigma} \le \bSigma \le \overline{\bSigma}\right\}, \] where \(\underline{\bSigma}\) and \(\overline{\bSigma}\) denote the elementwise lower and upper bounds, respectively.
+Then, the worst-case value of \(\w^\T\bSigma\w\), given by the convex semidefinite problem \[ \begin{array}{ll} \underset{\bSigma}{\textm{maximize}} & \w^\T\bSigma\w\\ \textm{subject to} & \underline{\bSigma} \le \bSigma \le \overline{\bSigma},\\ & \bSigma \succeq \bm{0}, \end{array} \] can be rewritten as the Lagrange dual problem (Lobo, 2000) \[ \begin{array}{ll} \underset{\overline{\bm{\Lambda}},\,\underline{\bm{\Lambda}}}{\textm{minimize}} & \textnormal{Tr}\big(\overline{\bm{\Lambda}}\,\overline{\bSigma}\big) - \textnormal{Tr}\big(\underline{\bm{\Lambda}}\,\underline{\bSigma}\big)\\ \textm{subject to} & \begin{bmatrix} \overline{\bm{\Lambda}} - \underline{\bm{\Lambda}} & \w\\ \w^\T & 1 \end{bmatrix} \succeq \bm{0}\\ & \overline{\bm{\Lambda}}\geq\bm{0},\quad\underline{\bm{\Lambda}}\geq\bm{0}, \end{array} \] which is a convex semidefinite problem.

 Thus, under a spherical uncertainty set for the data matrix as in Lemma 14.3, the robust version of the GMVP is \[ \begin{array}{ll} \underset{\w}{\textm{minimize}} & \left(\left\|\hat{\bm{X}}\w\right\|_2 + \epsilon \|\w\|_2\right)^2\\ \textm{subject to} & \bm{1}^\T\w=1, \quad \w\ge\bm{0}, \end{array} \] which is still a convex problem but now the problem complexity has increased to that of a second-order cone program (from a simple quadratic program in the naive formulation).

-Interestingly, this problem bears a striking resemblance with a common heuristic called Tikhonov regularization: \[ \begin{array}{ll} \underset{\w}{\textm{minimize}} & \left\|\hat{\bm{X}}\w\right\|_2^2 + \epsilon \|\w\|_2^2\\ \textm{subject to} & \bm{1}^\T\w=1, \quad \w\ge\bm{0}, \end{array} \] where the objective function can be rewritten as \(\w^\T\frac{1}{T}\left(\hat{\bm{X}}^\T\hat{\bm{X}} + \epsilon \bm{I}\right)\w\), which leads to a regularized sample covariance matrix (see Section 3.6.1 in Chapter 3 for details on shrinkage).
+Interestingly, this problem bears a striking resemblance to a common heuristic called Tikhonov regularization: \[ \begin{array}{ll} \underset{\w}{\textm{minimize}} & \left\|\hat{\bm{X}}\w\right\|_2^2 + \epsilon \|\w\|_2^2\\ \textm{subject to} & \bm{1}^\T\w=1, \quad \w\ge\bm{0}, \end{array} \] where the objective function can be rewritten as \(\w^\T\frac{1}{T}\big(\hat{\bm{X}}^\T\hat{\bm{X}} + \epsilon \bm{I}\big)\w\), which leads to a regularized sample covariance matrix (see Section 3.6.1 in Chapter 3 for details on shrinkage).

 Regarding the worst-case formulations that involve the Lagrange dual problem, the outer and inner minimizations can be simply written as a joint minimization.
-For example, under an ellipsoidal uncertainty set for the covariance matrix as in Lemma 14.4, the robust version of the GMVP is (Feng and Palomar, 2016) \[ \begin{array}{ll} \underset{\w,\bm{W},\bm{Z}}{\textm{minimize}} & \textm{Tr}\left(\hat{\bSigma}\left(\bm{W}+\bm{Z}\right)\right) + \epsilon\left\| \bm{S}^{1/2}\left(\textm{vec}(\bm{W})+\textm{vec}(\bm{Z})\right)\right\|_{2}\\ \textm{subject to} & \begin{bmatrix} \bm{W} & \w\\ \w^\T & 1 \end{bmatrix} \succeq \bm{0}\\ & \bm{1}^\T\w=1, \quad \w\ge\bm{0}\\ & \bm{Z} \succeq \bm{0}, \end{array} \] which is still a convex problem but now the problem complexity has increased to that of a semidefinite program (from a simple quadratic program in the naive formulation).
+For example, under an ellipsoidal uncertainty set for the covariance matrix as in Lemma 14.4, the robust version of the GMVP is (Feng and Palomar, 2016) \[ \begin{array}{ll} \underset{\w,\bm{W},\bm{Z}}{\textm{minimize}} & \textm{Tr}\left(\hat{\bSigma}\left(\bm{W}+\bm{Z}\right)\right) + \epsilon\left\| \bm{S}^{1/2}\left(\textm{vec}(\bm{W})+\textm{vec}(\bm{Z})\right)\right\|_{2}\\ \textm{subject to} & \begin{bmatrix} \bm{W} & \w\\ \w^\T & 1 \end{bmatrix} \succeq \bm{0}\\ & \bm{1}^\T\w=1, \quad \w\ge\bm{0},\\ & \bm{Z} \succeq \bm{0}, \end{array} \] which is still a convex problem but now the problem complexity has increased to that of a semidefinite program (from a simple quadratic program in the naive formulation).
 Note that the first matrix inequality is equivalent to \(\bm{W}\succeq\w\w^\T\) and, at an optimal point, it can be shown to be satisfied with equality \(\bm{W}=\w\w^\T\).

 The previous worst-case formulations against uncertainty in the mean vector \(\bmu\) and the covariance matrix \(\bSigma\) can be trivially combined under the mean–variance portfolio formulation.

-For illustration purposes, we consider the the mean–variance worst-case portfolio formulation under box uncertainty sets for \(\bmu\) and \(\bSigma\), as in Lemmas 14.2 and 14.5, given by \[ \begin{array}{ll} \underset{\w,\,\overline{\bm{\Lambda}},\,\underline{\bm{\Lambda}}}{\textm{maximize}} & \w^\T\hat{\bmu} - |\w|^\T\bm{\delta} - \frac{\lambda}{2} \left( \textm{Tr}\big(\overline{\bm{\Lambda}}\,\overline{\bSigma}\big) - \textm{Tr}\big(\underline{\bm{\Lambda}}\,\underline{\bSigma}\big) \right)\\ \textm{subject to} & \bm{1}^\T\w=1, \quad \w\ge\bm{0},\\ & \begin{bmatrix} \overline{\bm{\Lambda}} - \underline{\bm{\Lambda}} & \w\\ \w^\T & 1 \end{bmatrix} \succeq \bm{0}\\ & \overline{\bm{\Lambda}}\geq\bm{0},\quad\underline{\bm{\Lambda}}\geq\bm{0}, \end{array} \] which is a convex semidefinite problem.
+For illustrative purposes, we consider the the mean–variance worst-case portfolio formulation under box uncertainty sets for \(\bmu\) and \(\bSigma\), as in Lemmas 14.2 and 14.5, given by \[ \begin{array}{ll} \underset{\w,\,\overline{\bm{\Lambda}},\,\underline{\bm{\Lambda}}}{\textm{maximize}} & \w^\T\hat{\bmu} - |\w|^\T\bm{\delta} - \frac{\lambda}{2} \left( \textm{Tr}\big(\overline{\bm{\Lambda}}\,\overline{\bSigma}\big) - \textm{Tr}\big(\underline{\bm{\Lambda}}\,\underline{\bSigma}\big) \right)\\ \textm{subject to} & \bm{1}^\T\w=1, \quad \w\ge\bm{0},\\ & \begin{bmatrix} \overline{\bm{\Lambda}} - \underline{\bm{\Lambda}} & \w\\ \w^\T & 1 \end{bmatrix} \succeq \bm{0},\\ & \overline{\bm{\Lambda}}\geq\bm{0},\quad\underline{\bm{\Lambda}}\geq\bm{0}, \end{array} \] which is a convex semidefinite problem.

 Other more sophisticated uncertainty sets can be considered for the mean vector and the covariance matrix, such as based on factor modeling (Goldfarb and Iyengar, 2003).

 Apart from the mean–variance framework for portfolio optimization, many other portfolio designs can be formulated based on other objective functions or performance measures (see Chapter 10 for details), as well as higher-order moments (see Chapter 9) or risk-parity portfolios (see Chapter 11).
-Each of such formulations can be robustified so that the solution becomes more stable and robust against estimation errors in the parameters.
+Each such formulation can be robustified so that the solution becomes more stable and robust against estimation errors in the parameters.
 For example, the worst-case Sharpe ratio can be easily managed, as well as the the worst-case value-at-risk (VaR) (El Ghaoui et al., 2003).

-14.2.3 Numerical experiments
+14.2.3 Numerical Experiments

 The effectiveness of the different robust portfolio formulations depends on the shape as well as the size of the uncertainty region.
 These are parameters that have to be properly chosen and tuned to the type of data and nature of the financial market.
 Therefore, it is easy to overfit the model to the training data and extra care has to be taken.